UniBudget/UniBudget/README.md

 * [x]Users can register a new account.
 * [x]Users can login.
 * [ ]Users able to locate nearby banking/credit unions.
-* [ ]Users can recieve notifications about daily, weekly, and monthly goals.
+* [x]Users can recieve information about daily, weekly, and monthly goals.

 **Optional Nice-to-have Stories**